svenruppert/docker-image-generator/README.md

 ```

 ## How to generate
-If you want to generate the Dockerfiles by yourself,
+If you want to generate custom Dockerfiles by yourself,
-you should edit the class ```Generator```.
+it would help if you edited the class ```Generator```.
-Inside this class you will find the templates as well.
+Inside this class, you will find the templates as well.
-This is not the super duper clean implementation,
+This implementation is not the super duper clean application,
-but it works.
+however, it works.
-Fell free to help me and sent a PR. ;-)
+Feel free to help me and sent a PR. ;-)

 The generated files, including the scripts
-for generating and pushing the images,
+for creating and pushing the images,
 are available under the directory *_data*.

 All images are available
 in the official docker registry.
+Have a look at [https://cloud.docker.com/u/svenruppert/](https://cloud.docker.com/u/svenruppert/)

-## Current active JDK versions
+## Current active JDK versions/vendors

 1.12.0
 1.12.0-1